-The Corporation has no material contracts other than its Amended and Restated Credit Agreement entered into by, among others, the Corporation and a group of lenders including National Bank of Canada, which is also acting as the administrative agent, The Bank of Nova Scotia, The Toronto-Dominion Bank, Laurentian Bank of Canada, Caisse centrale Desjardins and Bank of America, N.A., Canada Branch (the "Agreement").
-The Corporation has increased its credit facility under the Agreement to \$150 million in March 2011.
+The Corporation has no material contracts other than its Amended and Restated Credit Agreement entered into by, among others, the Corporation and a group of lenders.
+The Corporation has increased its credit facility under the Agreement to \$200 million in March 2014.
 This credit facility allows Héroux-Devtek to borrow (either in Canadian or US currency equivalent) from a group of banks for working capital, capital expenditures and other general corporate purposes including acquisitions.
-This credit facility is secured by all assets of the Corporation, is subject to certain restrictive covenants and corporate guarantees granted by its main subsidiaries (which have also provided security over their assets) and matures on March 15, 2016.
+This credit facility is secured by all assets of the Corporation, is subject to certain restrictive covenants and corporate guarantees granted by its main subsidiaries (which have also provided security over their assets) and matures on March 16, 2019.